 npm install

-, but for this project
+bower install, but for this project

-we have preconfigured npm install
+we have preconfigured npm install to run bower for us.

-you may have a problem with the bower install
+you may have a problem with the bower install due to a conflict between the versions of

 angular.js that need to be installed.
 If you run into this issue, simply delete your

-directory and then run npm install
+app/bower_components directory and then run npm install.

 Our app is slowly growing and becoming more complex.
 Prior to this step, the app provided our users